pathmatics/blog/_posts/2019-07-10-how-to-build-chromium.markdown

 mount /dev/md127 /mnt
 cd /mnt
 ```
+Ok, at this point we are ready to pull down the source code and run the build!

 From here on out, we'll assume you are going to build from the `/mnt` folder.

-Now, you need to determine what version of the Chromium packages you want to build.
-We recommend you go with the latest stable, unless you have a good reason not too.
-Each successive version has security fixes that could leave you vulnerable if you run an older version.
-Navigate to the repo corresponding to your [Ubuntu distro for Chromium](https://bazaar.launchpad.net/~chromium-team/chromium-browser/bionic-stable/changes) and select the tag you want to build from.
+If you want to fix on a particular version, find the Bazaar repo for your particular release (here is the repo for 18.04 [Ubuntu distro for Chromium](https://bazaar.launchpad.net/~chromium-team/chromium-browser/bionic-stable/changes) and select the tag you want to build from.
 In our example, we'll build `69.0.3497.81-0ubuntu0.18.04.1`.

 Pull down the source code like so:
 ```bash